XorTroll/uLaunch/cur-changelog.md

 - The issue where uMenu opening applets (the keyboard, user page and so on) would show previous applet graphics in the background is finally fixed!

+- Added support for button remapping and controller updating!
+These are now additional options in the "Controllers" special menu entry.

 - Suspending applets has now a similar fade-out effect as suspending applications, which looks really nice IMO ;)

+- Similar fixes were done when launching applets over uMenu (keyboard, controller) where previously a dark background was shown, now (as with regular HOME Menu) the uMenu screen is shown blurred in the background (little details that make everything nicer!)

+- When launching applets, a fade-out effect is done with the underlying theme color (light or dark) to make a nicer transition from out colorful themes to the minimalistic dark/light style that applets use regardless ;)

 - Added additional logging for future troubleshooting of load times